 During the peak travel season, there is at least one ferry every day, and on Tuesdays and Thursday two ferries per day from Naxos to Iraklia.

-These ferries to Iraklia from Naxos are operated by Seajets and Small Cyclades Lines (Express Skopelitis).
+Two ferry companies operate ferries to Iraklia from Naxos.
+These are Blue Star Ferries and Small Cyclades Lines (Express Skopelitis).

 Iraklia Island Travel Tips